Touch to Pair: Secure and Usable IoT Pairing without Information Loss: System Overview and Threat Model

 \emph{\textbf{Mimicry Attacks.}} If $\mathcal{A}$ has visual observation capabilities of $\mathcal{V}$, they may launch a mimicry attack by imitating $\mathcal{V}$'s pairing operations, aiming to achieve goals G1 and/or G2.
 We consider various threat scenarios reflecting $\mathcal{A}$'s increasing capabilities. \textbf{MA-obstructed:} $\mathcal{A}$ can observe $\mathcal{V}$ but is obstructed from directly seeing $\mathcal{V}$'s hand motions due to certain obstacles. \textbf{MA-clear:} $\mathcal{A}$ can clearly observe $\mathcal{V}$'s hand motions by selecting an optimal viewing angle. \textbf{MA-trained:} $\mathcal{A}$ is familiar with $\mathcal{V}$ and has been trained by learning $\mathcal{V}$'s pairing operations before launching a mimicry attack, as described in the MA-clear scenario.

-\emph{\textbf{Brute-Force Attacks.}} \textbf{BF-online:} During pairing, $\mathcal{A}$ uses a powerful computer, trying to figure out the correct evidence and trick ${H}_v$ and/or ${D}_v$ into pairing with the attacker. \textbf{BF-offline:} $\mathcal{A}$ gathers all pairing traffic and conducts offline analysis to crack the established key after pairing.
+\emph{\textbf{Brute-Force Attacks.}} \textbf{(1) BF-online:} During pairing, $\mathcal{A}$ uses a powerful computer, trying to figure out the correct evidence and trick ${H}_v$ and/or ${D}_v$ into pairing with the attacker. \textbf{(2)~BF-offline:} $\mathcal{A}$ gathers all pairing traffic and conducts offline analysis to crack the established key after pairing.

-\textbf{\emph{Attacks beyond Scope.}} $\mathcal{A}$ might employ a camera and computer-vision techniques to analyze $\mathcal{V}$'s hand movements.
+\textbf{\emph{Attacks beyond Scope.}} $\mathcal{A}$ may employ a camera and computer-vision techniques to analyze $\mathcal{V}$'s hand movements.
 Our system, like other pairing methods involving physical interactions such as ShaVe/ShaCK~\cite{shakeWell}, is susceptible to such attacks.
-At a user’s home or office, however, the attack is not easy to launch, as it requires an attacker-controlled camera to point at the user.
-In public spaces, we suggest users hide the pairing operations (with their body or the other hand), which is akin to preventing peeking while inputting a PIN.

-$\mathcal{A}$ may launch Denial-of-Service (DoS) attacks to manipulate the communication channel and disrupt the pairing process.
-However, if failed pairing attempts happen frequently, the helper can alert the user, who may investigate or report the attacks.
+However, in a user's private space, the attack is difficult to launch because it requires an attacker-controlled camera directed at the user.
+In public spaces, we suggest that users conceal the pairing operations with their body or the other hand, similar to shielding a keypad when entering a PIN. $\mathcal{A}$ may also launch denial-of-service attacks to disrupt the pairing process.
+Nevertheless, repeated failures can trigger alerts from the helper, prompting the user to investigate or report the attack.